Maggge/MobaStation/README.md

       2)Arduino Motorshield for DCC

-      3)MCP2515 Can-Bus-Modul for MobaBus (optional)
+      3)Optional: MCP2515 Can-Bus-Modul for MobaBus

-      4)MAX485 RS485-Modul for XPressNet (optional, at the moment not activated)
+      4)Optional: MAX485 RS485-Modul for XPressNet (at the moment not activated)

+      5)Optional: Track-Power-Button and Track-Status-Led or combined Button with integrated Led

-      5)Connect the Modules together
+      6)Connect the Modules together
         <p align="center">
           <img src="/Housing/MobaStation-schematics.jpg" width="500">
         </p>